nikoheikkila/nikoheikkila.fi/content/blog/a-practical-guide-to-micro-commits.md

 > If you'd rather skip straight to the source code, you can find it [**here**](https://github.com/nikoheikkila/setup/tree/main/bin).

 **Tim Ottinger** of Industrial Logic has written [a great piece about micro-commits](https://www.industriallogic.com/blog/whats-this-about-micro-commits/).
 It's one of those articles that changed how I see Git and version control for good.
-Not only as a sequence of commits pushed to the remote but as a means of saving and loading a working state — people familiar with fast-paced video games know what I speak of.
+Not only as a sequence of commits pushed to the remote but as a means of saving and loading a working state.
+People familiar with fast-paced video games know what I speak of.

 > "**A micro-commit is a tiny commit.** It consists of the changes necessary to do one tightly-scoped change.
 Maybe it's just a file reformat.
 Maybe it's just a variable rename.
 It could be the addition of one loop or one statement.
 It might involve a new microtest and just enough code to make it pass."